Montenegrin Men's Handball Cup: Participants

-There is no any single team which participated on every final tournament.
-Most appearances on final tournament have Lovćen (14).
-On season 2012/13, Danilovgrad became first team from the Second league which participated on the Final tournament.
+There is not a single team which played every edition of the final four.
+The most appearances on the final four tournament have Lovćen (15).
+During the season 2012/13, Danilovgrad became first team from the Second league which played the final four tournament.

 Winners and finals

 Season by season

 During the past, most successful team in Montenegrin Cup was RK Lovćen Cetinje.